Today, I’d like to discuss money-saving strategies that we use to reduce debt and increase wealth.

 Don’t mistake waiting until the walls come crashing in to get motivated, seek help or hope for a miracle.

 Unfortunately, many of us won’t see financial miracles unless we make them happen on our own.

 Money-Saving Strategies Feed Your Tomorrow

-I can’t stress enough how much money you will need in your retirement years especially if you were to become ill or need to go into a retirement home or assisted living.
+I can’t stress enough how much money you will need in your retirement years, especially if you become ill or need to go into a retirement home or assisted living.

 Having money in the bank when you retire is the difference between a private room or sharing a room for the rest of your life.

-Our neighbour is 91 years old and no sign of heading into any type of retirement villa as he’s content in his home.
+Our neighbour is 91 years old and has no sign of heading into any retirement villa as he’s content in his home.

-This means he still has utilities, property taxes and all the other basic budget expenses like everyone else.
+This means he still has utilities, property taxes, and other basic budget expenses like everyone else.